-“I vomited for the first 3 months anytime of the day, it was not limited to morning and I couldn’t eat anything prepared in my home for the first 3 months too.
-Then I craved party jollof rice and my best food was garri and fried panla.
+“I vomited for the first 3 months any time of the day, it was not limited to the morning and I couldn’t eat anything prepared in my home for the first 3 months too.
 I vomited all through but after 3 months, it was limited to just once in d morning except I eat watermelon.
-I couldn’t stand the smell of boiling meat the first 3 months too.
-E plenty my sister……women, I hail us.” –W.M
+I couldn’t stand the smell of boiled meat for the first 3 months too.” –W.M

-“Can’t eat food prepared by me, going to beg food from neighbours when I have much at home, I can even beg from kids.
+“Couldn’t eat food prepared by me, going to beg food from neighbours when I had much at home.
+I could even beg from kids.
 That was first pregnancy.
-My second, I ate my food but quarrel a lot with hubby and people.”- E.M
+My second, I ate my food but quarrelled a lot with hubby and people.”- E.M

-“Nausea and weakness, probably due to inability to keep down food.”- E.M
+“Nausea and weakness, probably due to the inability to keep down food.”- E.M

 “Vomiting through my nose.
 Body shaking for being hungry and discomfort even after eating the food.
 Can’t just explain it.”-B.P

 “Feeling weak from within, having severe headaches.”- B.K

 From these comments, it’s apparent that even the easiest of pregnancies is still not a walk in the park.
 Some women only have it easier than others.

 One of the ways to cope with the challenges of pregnancy is to have a strong support system – significant other, family, friends and colleagues.

 Pregnancy may be so distressing but looking into the eyes of your little one makes it worth it.